Rice plantation, China.

 China – Comprehensive cooperation for sustainable solutions

 The Swedish EPA and China signed a bilateral memorandum of understanding on environmental cooperation in 2002.
-Now our joint work will focus on areas like climate issues, sustainable consumption, and circular economy
+Our joint work focus on areas like climate issues, sustainable consumption, and circular economy.

-The Swedish EPA’s cooperation with China is part of a Swedish governmental program for bilateral cooperation with countries of strategic importance for the international cooperation on environment and climate change.
+The Swedish EPA’s cooperation with China is part of Swedens bilateral cooperation with countries of strategic importance for the international cooperation on environment and climate change.
 Our common work is based on mutual interest and aims at building long-term partnership for sharing knowledge and experience in environmental policies and management, promoting constructive dialogues and cooperation on negotiation and implementation of international agreements, etc.

 The China Council for International Cooperation on Environment and Development

-For many years, Sweden has also been participating in the China Council for International Cooperation on Environment and Development, CCICED, where the Swedish EPA is the focal point for the engagement.
+For many years, Sweden has been participating in the China Council for International Cooperation on Environment and Development, CCICED, where the Swedish EPA is the focal point for the engagement.
 Founded in 1992, the Council serves as a high-level international advisory body to the Chinese government on issues of strategic importance for China’s endeavor for sustainable development.
 Within the Council, Chinese and international experts work together to carry out policy studies and prepare recommendations to the Chinese government.
-Swedish experts have contributed to several policy studies, with focuses on green finance, climate and air pollution control, development of environmental legal framework, etc. Most recently, Swedish organisations (among others Swedish EPA and Stockholm Environment Institute) participated in a policy study on green production and consumption, which was finalised in 2021.
+Swedish experts have contributed to several policy studies, with focuses on green finance, climate and air pollution control, development of environmental legal framework, and green production and consumption.
+Most recently, the Swedish EPA and Stockholm Environment Institute) participated in policy studies on circular economy.

 Contact

 Do you want to know more about the cooperation with China?
-Send an email to Nadezda Maslova, nadezda.maslova@naturvardsverket.se
+Send an email to Anna Otmalm, anna.otmalm@naturvardsverket.se